Davoren Park

 Table Chart PROFILE FAQ

-Davoren Park features high concentrations of group households and lone person households, with a lower-than-average median household size
+Davoren Park features high concentrations of group households and lone person households, with a fairly typical median household size

-Family households constitute 63.7% of all households, including 20.9% couples with children, 16.1% couples without children, and 24.6% single parent families.
-Non-family households account for the remaining 36.3%, with lone person households at 30.7% and group households comprising 5.4%.
-The median household size is 2.5 people, which is smaller than the Greater Adelaide average of 2.6.
+Family households account for 63.7% of all households, including 20.9% couples with children, 16.1% couples without children, and 24.6% single parent families.
+Non-family households constitute the remaining 36.3%, with lone person households at 30.7% and group households comprising 5.4%.
+The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households